zpainter/iassist/content/community/iassist-webinars.md

 -->

-#### March 25 | IASSIST Workshop Series: Tools for Qualitative Research
+#### April 9 | IASSIST Workshop Series: Tools for Qualitative Research

-See a [separate post for info about the individual events](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) and registration info.
+> See a [separate post for info about the individual events](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) and registration info.

 <!--